wmglab-duke/3D_nerve_pipeline/docs/source/JSON/JSON_parameters/sim.md

     (String) to prompt the program to save the state variables at all segments (unmyelinated) and sections (myelinated).
 Required.

-- `“end_ap_times”`:

-  - `“loc_min”`: The value (Double) tells the program at which location to save times at which V<sub>m</sub> passes the threshold voltage (defined below) with a positive slope.
-The value must be between 0 and 1, and less than the value for `“loc_max”`.
-Be certain not to record from the end section (i.e., 0) if it is passive.
-A value 0 corresponds to z=0, and a value of 1 corresponds to z=length of proximal domain.
-Required if this JSON object (which is optional) is included.

-  - `“loc_max”`: The value (Double) tells the program at which location to save times at which V<sub>m</sub> passes the threshold voltage (defined below) with a positive slope.
-The value must be between 0 and 1, and greater than the value for `“loc_min”`.
-Be certain not to record from the end section (i.e., 1) if it is passive.
-A value 0 corresponds to z=0, and a value of 1 corresponds to z=length of proximal domain.
-Required if this JSON object (which is optional) is included.

 - `“runtimes”`: The value (Boolean), if true, tells the program to save the NEURON runtime for either the finite amplitude or bisection search for threshold simulation.
 If this key-value pair is omitted, the default